DISCERNMENT COUNSELLING

 The discernment counseling process is focused on helping the couple to gain clarity about their current situation.
 The therapist helps the couple to identify the patterns of behavior and communication that have led to their current situation.
 The therapist also works with the couple to explore their hopes, fears and expectations for the future.
 The goal of discernment counseling is to help the couple make a decision that is in the best interests of both partners.

-How does discernment counselling works?
+How does discernment counselling work?

 Discernment counseling is a brief and structured approach designed for couples who are uncertain about the future of their relationship.
 In this process, a trained discernment counselor helps the couple explore their options and gain clarity on whether to continue working on the relationship or pursue separation or divorce.
 The counselor creates a safe space for open and honest communication, focusing on understanding each individual's perspectives and goals.
 By providing guidance and support, discernment counseling assists couples in making informed decisions about their relationship path, offering a compassionate approach to navigating a challenging crossroad.